-- five centime piece - Former French coin - Lose a little soul for a very little money - Low-value old French coin - Old French coin - Prosecute apparently for smallest amount of money - An old French copper coin, equivalent in value to, and now
+- five centime piece - Former French coin - Lose a little soul for a very little money - Low-value old French coin - Not even shogun located old coin - Old French coin - Prosecute apparently for smallest amount of money

 - Currency of Switzerland - Currency, Swiss ... - Former currency of France - Former European monetary unit - Former French currency - Old French coin - Pre-euro French coin